Altitude sickness

 What is altitude sickness?

-Altitude sickness is something that can affect people who climb or travel to an altitude of more than 2500 metres, particularly if they climb or travel up (ascend) too quickly.
-It is rare at altitudes of less than 2500 metres (8,000 feet) and is more common at altitudes of 3500 metres (11,500 feet) or more.
-Just to give an idea, you can commonly ski at an altitude of 2500 metres in a ski resort.
+Altitude sickness is something that can affect people who travel to an altitude of more than 2500 metres, particularly if they ascend too quickly.
+It is rare at altitudes of less than 2500 metres (8,000 feet) - the height of a typical ski resort - and is more common at altitudes of 3500 metres (11,500 feet) or more.

-Altitude sickness is due to the fact that your body has not got used (acclimatised) to the altitude that you are now at.
-For most people, it just produces mild symptoms that improve with rest and time spent at altitude.
-However, in some people, it can lead to more serious symptoms which can become life-threatening.
-This is particularly a risk if the signs are not recognised and the person does not move down (descend) to a lower altitude.
+Altitude sickness is due to the fact that the body has not acclimatised to a higher altitude.
+For most people, it produces mild symptoms that improve with rest and time spent at altitude.
+However, in some people, it leads to more serious symptoms which can become life-threatening.
+This is particularly a risk if the signs are not recognised and the person does not descend to a lower altitude.

 Acute mountain sickness (AMS).

-High-altitude cerebral oedema (HACO or HACE.
-Oedema is spelt edema in some countries, so this condition can be shortened to either HACE or HACO).
+High-altitude cerebral oedema (HACO or HACE).
+Oedema is spelt edema in some countries, so this condition is shortened to either HACE or HACO.

 High-altitude pulmonary oedema (HAPO or HAPE).

-Each of these is explained in more detail below.
+Each of these is explained in more detail later in the leaflet.

 How common is altitude sickness?

-If proper preventative measures are taken (such as not ascending too fast), AMS can be less common.
+If proper preventative measures are taken (such as not ascending too fast), the risks of developing AMS can be reduced

 Continue reading below